-For the last year or so I’ve been using both the original Matador DL16 backpack and one of their newer models, the Freefly16.
+For the last year or so I’ve been using both the Matador DL16 backpack and one of their other models, the Freefly16.
 While at first glance they both look fairly similar, there are some key differences between the two.

 About Matador Products

 Pretty much everything in the Matador lineup is highly packable and this is what makes them stand out from other products on the market.
 We’ve also tested their 30L Duffle and were very impressed with how much stuff could fit into the bag, even though it packs down into the size of a fist.
 Even their large Beast28 Technical Backpack fits into a 7”x4” pouch.